-Megan accepts instructions in fast-track and multi-track cases, including undertaking costs work at CCMCs, and on a CFA where appropriate.
-She regularly advises on liability and quantum in injury claims and drafts pleadings in all areas of her practice.
+Megan accepts instructions in fast-track and multi-track cases, including undertaking costs work at CCMCs.
 Megan is competent and confident to act in cases above her level of call.
-She is thorough in her paperwork and reliable in court and readily available to answer queries via email or telephone.
+She is thorough in her paperwork, reliable in court and readily available to answer queries via email or telephone.

 Megan is a very capable junior and accepts instructions on behalf of claimants and defendants.
 She will advise on both liability and quantum and undertake court work including associated inquests at an early stage.

 A large part of Megan’s pupillage focused on clinical negligence work.
 This, along with her catastrophic injury experience, means she is comfortable with a range of medical issues.
 Her experience includes: orthopaedic surgery, obstetrics, diabetes and emergency medicine claims.
 She also has experience in mediation and regularly advises on and attends infant approval hearings.